 The visions that have resulted from these workshops range from evocative illustrations in ballpoint pen (one of the only materials available in many prisons; Kornfeld often provides her own supplies to students) to kaleidoscopic renderings of the prison environment, the artists' communities, and even religious visuals.
-The exhibit itself is grouped by artist, each offering additional insights into their process or perspective.
+The exhibit itself is grouped by artist, each offering additional insights into their process ballpoint pen rendering of a county fair, describes his work thus: "Most ask, what is it?
+Some others who have seen them look at me kind of funny.
+I played it off like I smoked a lot of pot before I drew them but I didn't.
+They've called it 'bugged-out' shit, which I like the label.
+Just to see someone struggle to make sense out of it is fun."

-includes an intense, dreamlike 12 to 5 p.m.
+Michael Iovieno, whose work A.P.E.
+Ltd. Gallery, 126 Main Street, Northampton, until May 29.
+The gallery is open from includes an intense, dreamlike 12 to 5 p.m.
 Tuesdays through Sundays, and from 12 to 8 p.m. on Fridays.
 Admission is free.